lancedb/documentation/docs/src/basic.md

 description: Start using LanceDB with this comprehensive guide.
 Learn core concepts, installation, basic operations, and best practices for vector database management.
 ---

-# Getting Started with LanceDB
+# Getting Started with LanceDB Locally

 !!! info "LanceDB can be run in a number of ways:"